Menu

 Trail Description

 The Hartsuff Park Nature Trail extends through much of the property.
-Between that and the additional trails of the disc golf course, there is a least a mile altogether, mostly through the woods.
-The trail is mostly flat and wide, with the occasional small hill.
+Between that and the additional trails of the disc golf course, you can walk for at least a mile altogether, mostly through the woods.
+The trail is generally flat and wide, with the occasional small hill.
 Some sections are rocky.
 It also features a large wooden footbridge, which extends over a sometimes-dry stream bed.

 Habitats and Wildlife